gkgranada/routefinder-api/README.md

 destination should be either the IATA or ICAO code of an airport

 #### Returns list of JSON objects containing legs of a flight route between the origin and destination
-Sample JSON response
+Note: route returned will contain either IATA or ICAO but not both because the database only lists one or the other Sample JSON response
 {